Constance Fenimore Woolson

 Constance Fenimore Woolson (March 5, 1840 – January 24, 1894) was an American novelist, poet, and short story writer.
 She was a grandniece of James Fenimore Cooper, and is best known for fictions about the Great Lakes region, the American South, and American expatriates in Europe.

+In 1893, Woolson rented an elegant apartment in the Palazzo Orio Semitecolo Benzon on the Grand Canal of Venice.
+Suffering from influenza and depression, she either jumped or fell to her death from a fourth story window in the apartment in January 1894, surviving for about an hour after the fall.

 Life and writings

 In America: the story-writer

 Woolson was born in Claremont, New Hampshire, but her family soon moved to Cleveland, Ohio, after the deaths of three of her sisters from scarlet fever.
 Woolson was educated at the Cleveland Female Seminary and a boarding school in New York.
 She traveled extensively through the midwest and northeastern regions of the U.S. during her childhood and young adulthood.

 Woolson's father died in 1869.
 The following year she began to publish fiction and essays in magazines such as The Atlantic Monthly and Harper's Magazine.
 Her first full-length publication was a children's book, The Old Stone House (1873).
 In 1875 she published her first volume of short stories, Castle Nowhere: Lake-Country Sketches, based on her experiences in the Great Lakes region, especially Mackinac Island.

 From 1873 to 1879 Woolson spent winters with her mother in St. Augustine, Florida.
 During these visits she traveled widely in the South which gave her material for her next collection of short stories, Rodman the Keeper: Southern Sketches (1880).
 After her mother's death in 1879, Woolson went to Europe, staying at a succession of hotels in England, France, Italy, Switzerland and Germany.